pingcap/docs/sql-statements/sql-statement-backup.md

 # BACKUP

-This statement performs a distributed backup of the cluster.
+This statement is used to perform a distributed backup of the TiDB cluster.

-The `BACKUP` statement uses the same engine as the [BR tool](/br/backup-and-restore-use-cases.md), except that the backup process is driven by TiDB itself rather than a separate BR tool.
-All benefits and caveats of BR also applies here.
+The `BACKUP` statement uses the same engine as the [BR tool](/br/backup-and-restore-use-cases.md) does, except that the backup process is driven by TiDB itself rather than a separate BR tool.
+All benefits and warnings of BR also apply in this statement.

-Running `BACKUP` requires `SUPER` privilege.
-Additionally, both the TiDB node executing the backup and all TiKV nodes in the cluster must have read/write permission to the destination.
+Executing `BACKUP` requires `SUPER` privilege.
+Additionally, both the TiDB node executing the backup and all TiKV nodes in the cluster must have read or write permission to the destination.

-The `BACKUP` statement is blocking, and will finish only after the entire backup task is finished, failed, or canceled.
-A long-lasting connection should be prepared for running `BACKUP`.
+The `BACKUP` statement is blocked until the entire backup task is finished, failed, or canceled.
+A long-lasting connection should be prepared for executing `BACKUP`.
 The task can be canceled using the [`KILL TIDB QUERY`](/sql-statements/sql-statement-kill.md) statement.

 Only one `BACKUP` and [`RESTORE`](/sql-statements/sql-statement-restore.md) task can be executed at a time.
-If a `BACKUP` or `RESTORE` task is already running on the same TiDB server, the new `BACKUP` execution will wait until all previous tasks are done.
+If a `BACKUP` or `RESTORE` statement is already being executed on the same TiDB server, the new `BACKUP` execution will wait until all previous tasks are finished.

 `BACKUP` can only be used with "tikv" storage engine.
 Using `BACKUP` with the "mocktikv" engine will fail.